For legal purposes in NSW death is defined as being:

 Where two or more persons have died under circumstances rendering it uncertain which are then survived, the death shall, for all purposes affecting the title to any property be presumed to have taken place in order of seniority, and the younger be deemed to have survived the elder.

-If you require assistance in this complex area of law, then our accredited specialist, Peter Baltins, can assist you.
+If you require assistance in this complex area of law, then please contact our team for assistance.